 Although his contemporaries called him a tonalist, Daingerfield’s work defies easy categorization.
 He was known early on for his religious paintings that earned him a comfortable income, but he also painted landscapes including of the North Carolina mountains and the Grand Canyon.
 In addition to the Metropolitan Museum in NYC, his works are in the National Gallery in DC, the Morris Museum in Augusta GA, the Mint Museum, and many other public and private collections.
 HMA owns seven of Daingerfield's works, including (left to right above) Geese by a Stream (1905), Apples from Windwood (ca. 1907) and A Baccanale (Maenad and Dionysus) which is undated.

-Daingerfield also wrote a number of articles on art, as well as biographies of Innis and at least one other painter.
-He was married twice and had two daughters.
+Daingerfield also wrote a number of articles on art, as well as biographies of Inness and at least one other painter.
+He was married twice, and in his second marriage he had two daughters.

 This post is # 14 of the 75 stories to celebrate HMA's 75 years.

 Post by Karin Borei, HMA Project Coordinator, writer and editor as needed, and HMA blogger since our blog's inception in March 2015.